-The Augusta Community Resource Centre can offer spaces at either the CRC, Augusta Centennial Hall, the Uniting Church or the CWA Hall metalwork and would like the opportunity to attend as a couple, then feel free to do so on Thursday.
+The Augusta Community Resource Centre can offer spaces at either the CRC, Augusta Centennial Hall, the Uniting Church or the CWA Hall men's shed metalwork and would like the opportunity to attend as a couple, then feel free to do so on Thursday.
 We will be happy to see you.

-By LEANNE SCRASE Image By Leanne Scrase
+BV LEANNE SCRASE Image By Leanne Scrase